jadaml/ShadowPlayRenamer/Readme.md

    a running service.

-By default it will search the specified file for files that matches the `* MM.DD.YYYY - HH.MM.SS.SS.mp4` pseudo-pattern, and---once the file is free to be modified---will be renamed to `* YYYY.MM.DD - HH.MM.SS.SS.mp4`.
+By default it will search the specified file for files that matches the `* MM.DD.YYYY - HH.MM.SS.SS.mp4` pseudo-pattern, and—once the file is free to be modified—will be renamed to `* YYYY.MM.DD - HH.MM.SS.SS.mp4`.
 If this is not suitable for you, then follow the [next section](#tuning) for more information on how to change this behavior, otherwise you are *done!*